loftywaif002/moveEmptySpaceIn2DList/README.md

 # moveEmptySpaceIn2DList
-This program is a demonstration of how to move an element in a 2 dimensional List
+This program is a demonstration of how to move an element in a 2 dimensional List (Python 3)